VishalGohelishere/Linear-Regression/README.md

 # Linear Regression for single feature

-These codes are programmed in octave language
+These codes are programmed in octave/matlab language

 computeCost.m is the program to compute the cost function